Food for Thought's Story

 In September 2019 Victoria started chatting with Fareshare, a charity working with big suppliers to distribute surplus food.
-There is a small charge for the service but the partners are guaranteed a set amount of food, making planning their service and supporting families easier.
-Fareshare allow the partners to specify food from a list, which means what is delivered will not be wasted.
-The plans were progressing well although the project had not started – and then Covid hit.
+There is a small charge for Fareshare's service but their partners are guaranteed a set amount of food, making planning services and supporting families easier.
+Fareshare allows the partners to specify food from a list, which means what is delivered will not be wasted.
+Although the project had not yet started, the plans were progressing well- and then Covid hit.

-About seven months into the pandemic DEFRA funded some food deliveries from Fareshare based in Bristol and supplementing this with coronavirus support funding we were able to start working with food providers based in Axminster, Ottery St Mary and Honiton.
+About seven months into the pandemic, following DEFRA-funded food deliveries from Fareshare in Bristol and coronavirus support funding, 'Food for Throught' were able to start working with food providers based in Axminster, Ottery St Mary and Honiton.

-Victoria set up a WhatsApp group that allowed everyone to easily communicate and this really helped build a network – the informal approach worked well with this group.
+Victoria set up a WhatsApp group that allowed everyone to easily communicate, which really helped build a network.
+This informal approach worked well with the group.

-The project has been able to be responsive to need, when the free school meals were going to be stopped for pupils in the holidays, two new projects were set up and we brought them into the project.
+The project has been able to be responsive to needs.
+For example, when pupil's free school meals were going to be stopped during school holidays, two new projects were set up and brought into the project.

-Victoria’s role is now to collect the data and keep up to date on legislation and disseminate this information to the group as they need it.
+Victoria’s role is now to collect the project's data, keep up to date on legislation and disseminate this information to the group as they need it.

-In April 2021 the DEFRA funding stopped and it wasn’t until August that the East Devon food partnership project started up.
-This brought 500 kilos of surplus food each week from Fareshare based in Bristol and then is distributed by Exeter Food Action.
-This food is then shared between providers in Axminster, Broadclyst, Exmouth, Honiton, Ottery and Sidmouth meaning that nearly all the major towns in East Devon are covered.
+In April 2021 the DEFRA funding stopped and it wasn’t until August 2021 that the East Devon food partnership project started up.
+This brings 500 kilos of surplus food each week from Fareshare, which is distributed by Exeter Food Action.
+This food is then shared between providers in Axminster, Broadclyst, Exmouth, Honiton, Ottery and Sidmouth, which means that nearly all the major towns in East Devon are covered.

 Ottery St Mary community larder has more than 100 visitors a week and they have noticed a sharp increase in demand.

-This project fits in with our other work such as our poverty reduction aims and strategy.
+This project fits in with East Devon Council's other work, such as poverty reduction aims and strategy.

-Manage expectations – what is possible in time frames, what food they will get.
-Iron out disagreements – which there will always be.
+Managing expectations, e.g. what is possible within time frames and what food people will get.
+Iron out any disagreements- which there will always be.